Israel strikes Gaza after accusing Hamas of ‘blatant’ violation of ceasefire in first major test of US-brokered truce

 By Tal Shalev, Mostafa Salem, Oren Liebermann, and Ibrahim Dahman

-An Israeli military official said Hamas attacked Israeli forces in Rafah with rocket-propelled grenades and sniper fire, prompting Israel to carry out strikes in the area – just nine days after the ceasefire began.
+An Israeli military official said Hamas attacked Israeli forces in Rafah in southern Gaza with rocket-propelled grenades and sniper fire, prompting Israel to carry out strikes in the area.

-Another source familiar with the incident said Israeli forces suffered casualties as a result of the attacks.
-The incident occurred beyond the Yellow Line – the initial Israeli withdrawal boundary outlined in the ceasefire agreement.
+Hamas fired towards Israeli forces beyond the Yellow Line – the line behind which Israeli troops have withdrawn according to the ceasefire deal – in three separate incidents Sunday, according to another military official.

+One source familiar with the incident in Rafah said Israeli forces had suffered casualties.

+Hospitals and witnesses reported at least eight people were killed in Israeli strikes in several other parts of Gaza.

-Both sides have accused each other of violating the truce, which brought an end to months of fighting and allowed the release of Israeli hostages, as well as Palestinian prisoners and detainees.
-But Sunday’s incident is the most serious threat yet.
+Both sides have accused each other of violating the truce since it began nine days ago, bringing to an end to months of fighting and allowing the release of Israeli hostages, as well as Palestinian prisoners and detainees.
+But Sunday’s incidents are the most serious yet.

 Hamas said in a statement Sunday that it remains committed to the ceasefire agreement.
-Its military wing, Al Qassam Brigades, denied knowledge of “any events or clashes” in Rafah and said they are committed to the truce “throughout all areas of the Gaza Strip.”
+Its military wing, Al Qassam Brigades (AQB), denied knowledge of “any events or clashes” in Rafah and said they are committed to the truce “throughout all areas of the Gaza Strip.”

 Prime Minister Benjamin Netanyahu held a security consultation with defense minister Israel Katz and military chiefs on Sunday, instructing them to “act forcefully” against “terrorist targets” in Gaza.
 The Israel Defense Forces (IDF) said it had carried out airstrikes and artillery fire in Rafah, destroying Hamas infrastructure.